arpitbbhayani/articles/blogs/copy-on-write.md

 ![Copy-on-Write a Binary Tree](https://user-images.githubusercontent.com/4745789/80869877-7606fb80-8cc0-11ea-8a9b-2b7312a59f11.png)

 Thus instead of maintaining two separate mutually exclusive trees, we make space partially exclusive depending on which node is updated and in the process make things efficient with respect to memory and time.
-This behaviour is core to a family of data strutures called [Persistent Data Structures](https://en.wikipedia.org/wiki/Persistent_data_structure).
+This behavior is core to a family of data structures called [Persistent Data Structures](https://en.wikipedia.org/wiki/Persistent_data_structure).

 > Fun fact: You can model Time Travel using Copy-on-Write semantics.

 # Why shouldn't we Copy-on-Write
 CoW is an expensive process if done aggressively.
 If on every single write, we create a copy then in a system that is write-heavy, things could go out of hand very soon.
 A lot of CPU cycles will be occupied for doing garbage collections and thus stalling the core processes.
-Picking which battles to win is important while chosing something as fragile as Copy-on-Write.
+Picking which battles to win is important while choosing something as fragile as Copy-on-Write.

 # References
  - [Copy on Write](https://en.wikipedia.org/wiki/Copy-on-write)